ShweatyWarker/ShweatyWarker/README.md

 ## 💻 About Me

-Developing Developer = {
+Nicholas Gibson

-  name: "Nicholas Gibson",
+The Developing Developer

-  location: "Canada 🇨🇦",
+  Located in Canada 🇨🇦

-  current_focus: ["Honing HTML", "Vanquishing VSCode", "Grappling Git & GitHub Basics"],
+  Current Goals: ["Honing HTML", "Vanquishing VSCode", "Grappling Git & GitHub Basics"],

-  future_goals: ["Bragging about clunky apps I made", "Being committed to committing", "Branching out.."],
+  Future Goals: ["Bragging about clunky apps I made", "Being committed to committing", "Branching out.."],

-  hobbies: ["Messing around on GitHub", "Educational content on anything really, than finding ways to apply it with Dev tools", "Drinking more coffee than I should ☕️"], };
+  Hobbies: [Messing around on GitHub, Educational content on anything really, than finding ways to apply it with Dev tools, Drinking more coffee than I should ☕️], };

 🧠 Currently Learning